NotebookLM: The Ultimate Tool for Summarizing, Mapping, and Studying Documents

 Optimizing Your Documents

 The quality of NotebookLM's outputs depends on the quality of your inputs.
-Here's how to prepare your documents for the best results:
+For the best results, use clean formatting, break up long documents, include context, and use searchable PDFs.

 Crafting Effective Prompts